-This section deals with the two situations under the common law where tort liability for harm is imposed on an individual or legal entity because of the acts of another: employer and principal liability.
-This type of liablility is often referred to as vicarious liability and in the realm of compensatory damages, it may not make any difference if this type of legal responsibility is viewed as a form of respondeat superior in both situations.
+This section deals with the two situations under the common law where tort liability for harm is imposed on an individual or legal entity because of the acts of another: principal and employer liability.
+This type of liability is often referred to as vicarious liability.
+In the realm of compensatory damages, it may not make any difference if this type of legal responsibility is viewed as a form of respondeat superior.
 For example, since a corporation can only act through its agents and employees, corporate responsibility is at least analogous to that of respondeat superior when a director or officer engages in conduct that is in fact the conduct of the corporation as compared to conduct that is merely carried out in the capacity of an employee.
 On the other hand, when it comes to punitive awards, it would appear that a distinction needs to be drawn between liability that is imposed on a principal-agent basis as compared to that imposed on a master-servant basis.

 When the president of a corporation negligently drives her car while on company business, thereby causing accidental injury to another, she is acting as any other employee of a business, regardless of the form of business organization.
 In this instance, however, she would not be exercising agency authority and liability would not be imposed on that basis.
 Rather, the corporation is liable under the doctrine of respondeat superior because of the right to control her conduct.
-On the other hand, when the president, in exercising managerial authority created by the board of directors, orders that toxic waste be dumped into a river that provides the public with drinking water and others are injured as a result, the corporation, as well as the president, may be liable in its own right because the president was in effect the corporation when the order was given.
-In other words, liability could be imposed on the corporation because, as an agent, she was empowered to act in a manner that treats her acts as those of the corporation.
-In addition, the corporation might be liable because she was an employee acting within the course and scope of her employment, but liability under the two theories rests on different bases, bases that can produce different results.
-Subsection (a) deals with liability imposed under a masterservant relationship, while subsection (b) deals with liability imposed as the result of a principalagent relationship.
+On the other hand, when the president, as part of her managerial authority, orders that toxic waste be dumped into a river that provides the public with drinking water and others are injured as a result, the corporation, as well as the president, may be liable in its own right because the president was in effect the corporation when the order was given.
+Subsection (a) deals with the latter situation, while subsection (b) deals with respondeat superior.